M0LTE/arduino-relay-control/README.md

 - Issue commands like 'r31' to turn relay 3 on, 'r00' to turn relay 0 off.
 You can send line breaks etc but they will be ignored- "r" is the delimiter.

 If the outputs are the wrong way around for your board, change invert to true in the sketch and upload it again.

+There's also a couple of variants which support a DHT11 temp/humidity sensor, and DS18B20 temp sensors (plural).